Silhouettes of five palm trees lining a waterfront at sunset, with boats on the water and a city skyline in the background.

 Section 1

-Conferences shall be held at least twice each year at a date, time and place designated by the Board of Directors.
+Conferences shall be held at least once each year at a date, time and place designated by the Board of Directors.

 Section 2

-The Fall or winter meeting shall be designated as the Annual Meeting at which time the Board of Directors will be elected by the majority of active and certified members present.
+The fall or winter meetings shall be designated as the Annual Meeting at which time any open Board positions will be elected by the majority of certified members present.

 Section 3

-Refunds for conference attendees can be requested up to 30 days prior to the first day of the conference.
-Substitutions are allowed if request is made 5 days prior to the conference.
+Refunds for conference attendees can be requested no less than 30 days prior to the first day of the conference.
+Substitutions are allowed if requested 5 days prior to the conference.

 ARTICLE V